Henkjan1110/intro-programming-website/data/week6/3-separating-user-interface-from-program-logic.md

     -  **Remove all copy-paste code**
     -  Replace the "bad" and unclean parts of your code with clean code

--  If needed, take a step back and assess the program as a whole.
-If it doesn't work, it might be a good idea to return into a previous state where the code still worked.
-As a corollary, we might say that a program that's broken is rarely fixed by adding more code to it.
+-  If needed, it's also a good idea to step back and assess the program as a whole.
+If it's not working, we might need to go back to a previous state where the code was still functional.
+As a rule, adding more code to a broken program rarely fixes it.

-Programmers follow these conventions so that programming can be made easier.
-Following them also makes it easier to read programs, to keep them up, and to edit them in teams.
+By following these practices, we can make our code more reusable and maintainable.
+We can also ensure that our programs work as intended and are easier to modify and test.

 <programming-exercise name='To do list (2 parts)'>